sandokim/sandokim.github.io/_posts/연구/2024-06-12-SuGaR-improve-rendering-result.md

 ---
-title: "[3D CV 연구] 3DGS SuGaR how to improve rendering result in monochrome background"
+title: "[3D CV 연구] 3DGS SuGaR how to improve rendering result of simple object in monochrome background"
 last_modified_at: 2024-06-12
 categories:
   - 연구